-On this page we have some comments by other mothers who have various questions about ending their breastfeeding relationship.
+On this page, we have some comments from other mothers who have various questions about ending their breastfeeding relationship.

 We have also included a few links for extra tips about stopping the breastfeeding relationship at the end of this page.

 Feel free to leave your questions and comments below.

 by Kasi (Pennsylvania)

 “Help, my 11th-month-old daughter will not stop feeding on my breast.
 I'm trying to get her on the bottle, but she just cries and cries... please help

 "Comments: Oct 02, 2012